Somefive/interdisciplinary-viewer-frontend/README.md

+This project is an viewer for my undergraduate degree project.
+Please visit [interdiscipilinary](http://interdisciplinary.somefive.com).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>